GerardMT/Volume-Rendering/README.md

 # Volume Rendering
 A simple OpenGL volume renderer.
-Used Qt 5 as the base framework.
+Qt 5 used as the base framework.

 ## Features
 - Interactive transfer function.
 - Volume shadows.
 - Ray casting rasterization acceleration.

-A more detailed documentation can be foud [here](https://github.com/GerardMT/Volume-Rendering/tree/master/docs/report/report.pdf).
+A more detailed documentation can be found [here](https://github.com/GerardMT/Volume-Rendering/tree/master/docs/report/report.pdf).

 ## Known issues
 - The renderer crashes when the performance is low.
 This is due to some graphic drivers killing the process if a draw call take longer than a few seconds.
 Can be mitigated by using the tiled rendering.